WisJEA

 1. The JEA is helping host the Fall National High School Journalism Convention on November 10-13 in St. Louis.
 If you have never been to a national convention, consider looking into ways to attend in the future (next year’s will be in Boston), even if it is by yourself or with some other advisers in the state.
 It’s a great way to get an inspiration jump-start to get ideas from all over the country from really great programs and teachers.
 If you are not regularly attending the other conventions in our state (the Fall Conference hosted by the Kettle Moraine Press Association at UW Whitewater every October or the Spring Conference hosted by the Northeastern Wisconsin Scholastic Press Association at UW Oshkosh every April) then definitely consider attending.

 2. Finding ways to share student media between schools (for both students and advisers) can be a great way to get a sense of what other publications are doing, practice evaluating and getting feedback from others and just plain get some inspiration.
 Feel free to share top-notch examples from recent national Pacemaker winners from the JEA, check out the “Best of SNO” website for quality online work from other schools or reach out to other advisers in our state to work out some way to share and peer-evaluate work.
-We are happy to help arrange connections, if this is something you are interested in.
+We are happy to help arrange connections if this is something you are interested in.
 Feel free to send a message to [email protected] if you are curious.

 Broadcasting: